collab-project/videojs-record/README.md

 Dependencies
 ------------

-The plugin has the following mandatory dependencies:
+The plugin has the following mandatory dependency:

 - [Video.js](http://www.videojs.com) - HTML5 media player that provides the user interface.

+When recording audio and/or video you also need:

 - [RecordRTC.js](http://recordrtc.org) - Adds support for audio/video recording.

-When recording audio-only, the following dependencies are also required:
+And when recording audio-only, the following dependencies are also required:

 - [wavesurfer.js](https://github.com/katspaugh/wavesurfer.js) - Provides a navigable waveform for audio files.
 Comes with a [microphone plugin](http://www.wavesurfer.fm/example/microphone) used for realtime visualization of the microphone audio signal.
 - [videojs-wavesurfer](https://github.com/collab-project/videojs-wavesurfer) - Turns Video.js into an audio-player.